GoogleChrome/developer.chrome.com/site/en/docs/web-platform/chrome-flags/index.md

 the flags you set running Chrome from the command line don't work as expected, you should check your `chrome://flags` page.

-Also be aware that the `chrome://flags` page might not show the flag settings you've used from the command line.
-Instead, take a look at the `chrome://version` page.
-From the **Command Line** section of the page, you can check what flags are in play.
+Also be aware that `chrome://flags` might not show the flag settings you've used from the command line.
+Instead, take a look at `chrome://version`.
+From the **Command Line** section, you can check what flags are enabled in your browser.

 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/iWCWmsz0Y7wmc8FQA7Is.png", alt="chrome://version page
 in Chrome Canary, Command Line section highlighted.", width="800", height="445" %}